 Whether you employ the simple yet effective notebook system, use a day planner, or live your life by Google calendar…the key to daily organization lies in having a daily routine, a weekly plan, and organizing all of your to-dos in one place.

 I love Kathryn’s system of using one inexpensive notebook to organize her entire life.
 Check out how she does it here.

-2. Kids do chores, everyday.
+2. Kids do chores, every day.

 Plain and simple, if you’ve got kids who can help, put them to work.
 Not only will this help keep your house clean and organized, but it teaches them the importance of the concept.
 I love this chore chart system for multiple children.
-Just the look of it gives of an air of a highly efficient, organized house.
+Just the look of it gives off an air of a highly efficient, organized house.

-If it’s no bueno getting your kids to do their chores, there are some clever ideas here (like the spinning wheel of fortune and chore punch cards).
+If it’s no bueno getting your kids to do their chores, then there are some clever ideas here (like the spinning wheel of fortune and chore punch cards).
 And if a little innocent trickery is your jam, try these 9 creative ways to put your kids to work.